Essential Thrombocytopenia

 Management

-• High risk: age > 60 OR prior thrombosis OR JAK2-positive with cardiovascular risk factors.
+• High risk: age >60 OR prior thrombosis (± JAK2-positive with cardiovascular risk factors).

 • Low risk: none of the above.

-• Hydroxyurea — first-line for most high-risk patients.
+• Hydroxyurea 500 mg–1 g PO daily — first-line for most high-risk patients.

-• Interferon-α (peg-IFN) — preferred in pregnancy and young patients (non-teratogenic, non-leukemogenic).
+• Pegylated interferon-α — preferred in pregnancy and young patients (non-teratogenic, non-leukemogenic).

-• Anagrelide — second-line; reduces megakaryocyte maturation.
-Side effects: palpitations, headache, fluid retention.
+• Anagrelidesecond-line; inhibits megakaryocyte maturation (side effects: palpitations, headache, fluid retention).

 Note – ملاحظة